Macrometacorp/docs/docs/graphs/graph-examples/sample-dataset-graphs.md

 ---
-title: Example Graphs
+title: Sample Dataset Graphs
 sidebar_position: 10
 ---

-Macrometa has several example graphs that you can create and use to explore the GDN graph functionality.
-When you create an example graph, Macrometa creates the named graph as well as collections loaded with vertex and edge data.
+Macrometa has several graphs based on sample datasets that you can create and use to explore the GDN graph functionality.
+When you create a graph based on sample datasets, Macrometa creates the named graph as well as collections loaded with vertex and edge data.

 :::note
 With the default "Search Depth" of 2 of the graph viewer, you might not see all edges of some graphs unless you load the full graph.